Short Pump Town Center: The Short Pump Express

-The 'Short Pump Express' is a trackless train that connects points in Short Pump Town Center.
+The 'Short Pump Express' is a trackless train that operates on a loop in Short Pump Town Center.
 Although marketed at children, the service is open to people of all ages.
 Service began in 2007.
 The trains are black or silver, with passengers carts either being dark green, red, or navy blue.
 The fare for the train is $3.00.
 The service also allows passengers to purchase 10-ride passes.